Lavanya (film)

 Lavanya is a 1951 Indian Tamil language film directed by G. R. Lakshmanan.
 The film stars T. E. Varadan and Suryaprabha.
+It was released on 26 May 1951.

 Plot

 Two poor girls make their living by street dancing.
-Some heavenly maidens descend to Earth and wants to make fun.
-They make one of the girls to get lost while bathing and make the other girl into a handsome young man.
-Now the young man falls in love with a princess.
-They marry.
+Some heavenly maidens descend to Earth and want to have fun.
+They make one of the girls to get lost while bathing and turn the other girl into a handsome young man.
+Now the young man falls in love with a princess and they marry.
 A divine person presents the young man with a ring and says the ring will give whatever he wants but there is one condition.
 The young man should not consummate his marriage.
-So, the young man gets all he wants and strictly guarded himself from making love to his wife.
+So, the young man gets all he wants and strictly guards himself from making love to his wife.
 The wife does all sorts of things to seduce him.
-At last, one day he relents to her charms and make love to her.
+At last, one day he relents to her charms and makes love to her.
 But, Lo and behold!
-He lost everything he had.
+He loses everything he had.
 How he fights back to get back all the things and also the lost girl, forms the rest of the story.